Level: ⚫⚫⚪⚪⚪ Beginner

 Overview

-MAgPIE (Model for Agricultural Production and its Impacts on the Environment) is a modular open source framework for modeling global land systems.
-Before looking into the code structure, we want you to understand the basic dependencies of what we call ‘modules’.
-The full interdependence and more detailed information can be found in our model documentation
+MAgPIE (Model for Agricultural Production and its Impacts on the Environment) is a modular open-source framework for modeling global land systems.
+Before looking into the code structure, we first introduce the concept of ‘modules‘, the building blocks of MAgPIE.

-Here, we want to shortly draw your attention to the ‘main line’ of module interdependence:
+Below, we briefly highlight the ‘main line’ of module interdependence:

 centered image

-• The future projections of population and GDP for given scenario assumptions represent the main drivers of the model.
+• Population and GDP projections (based on scenario assumptions) represent the main drivers of the model.

-• Trade demand patterns are translated into production patterns.
+• Demand patterns are translated into production patterns via trade flows.

-• Production, with the help of biophysical yield data, is translated into cropping patterns that interact with land-use decisions.
+• Production, combined with biophysical yield data, defines cropping patterns and informs land-use decisions.

-• Along with this ‘main line’ of agricultural production modules, the model includes additional:
+Alongside the ‘main line’ of agricultural production modules, the model includes:

-• assessments of impacts and policy interactions (upper part)
+• Impact assessments and policy interactions (upper part)

-• details of the production chain (lower part).
+• Detailed components of the production chain (lower part).

 Structure of a module